rsharifnasab/dotfiles/help.md

 - fe -> selec with fzf and edit
 - fd -> fudn dir with fzf and cd to it
 - fh -> history repeat
-- in -> install yay package
+- in -> install paru package
-- re -> remove yay package
+- re -> remove paru package
 - nn -> same as nnn but with fzf and cd
 - nvim `**<TAB>` -> open fzf for file choose
 - cd `**TAB>` -> cd to fzf chosen folder